ss23/tabs/README.md

 ## License

-Spaces is licensed under BSD 2-Clause which can be found in LICENSE included in this repository.
+tabs is licensed under BSD 2-Clause which can be found in LICENSE included in this repository.